BLOG / How to Gamify Education: Tips and Tricks for Motivating Students

 Here are the main questions you need to ask:

-Answer all of these questions, and you’ll be able to create a fit-for-purpose, engaging, and enjoyable gamified eLearning program that’s right for your students.
+Answer all these questions and you’ll be able to create fit-for-purpose, engaging, and enjoyable gamified educational software that’s right for your students.

 Why Might You Import Gamification into Your Courses?